Everything you need to know about the 2017 postseason

 • Rick Porcello, Red Sox.
 He led the AL in home runs and hits allowed as he didn't get the same movement on his two-seamer this year.
 Batters had an .809 OPS against his fastball compared to .450 in his Cy Young season of 2016.

 • Cody Bellinger, Dodgers.
-The other rookie slugger slowed down a bit in September and if they face the Diamondbacks, note that he's just .179 against them with one home run in 11 games (small sample size alert).
+The other rookie slugger slowed down a bit in September and if they face the Diamondbacks, note that he has hit just .179 against them with one home run in 11 games (small sample size alert).

 • J.D.
 Martinez, Diamondbacks.
 He played his first game for Arizona on July 19.
-He has the highest wOBA in baseball since then and 29 home runs - - just one less than Giancarlo Stanton.
+He has the highest wOBA in baseball since then and 29 home runs - - just one fewer than Giancarlo Stanton.

 • Carlos Gonzalez, Rockies.
 If the Rockies get past the wild-card game, it may be because Gonzalez does something.
 He struggled all season before having a monster September.